Screening the Discrepancy Function of a Computer Model: Simulation studies

-The statistical analysis of the data is constructed under the assumption that the actual computer model is where $\btheta$ may either be known or calibrated.
-We also consider a discrepancy function $\delta(\n x_i)$, which is a function of all 5 variables, meant to capture the differences between reality and the computer model.
-Notice that the computer model only involves the first 3 input variables.
+where $\btheta$ may either be treated as known or calibrated.
+We also consider a discrepancy function $\delta(\n x_i)$, which is a function of all 5 input variables, meant to capture the differences between reality and the computer model.
+Crucially, $\n \theta=(\theta_i,\ i=1,\ldots, 5)^\top$ but the computer model only involves the first 3 parameters.